ChrisAkridge/Cix/docs/Code Generation.md

 * Signed integer types: `sbyte`, `short`, `int`, `long`
 * Unsigned integer types: `byte`, `ushort`, `uint`, `ulong`
 * Floating-point types: `float`, `double`
+* Pointers: `T*` and its variants of increasing asteriskitivity

 Some types are wider (have more bytes) than others.
 For example, a short is 2 bytes, and an int is 4 bytes.
-Conversions from a narrow type to a wider type are always implicit as long as both types are either signed or unsigned.
-That is, a short -> int conversion, an `sbyte` -> `long` conversion, and a uint -> ulong conversion are all implicit.
+Conversions from a narrow type to a wider type are always implicit as long as both types have the same signedness.
+That is, a `short` -> `int` conversion, an `sbyte` -> `long` conversion, and a `uint` -> `ulong` conversion are all implicit.
 This is because a wider type is always able to represent all values of a narrower type.

 Conversions from a wider type to a narrower type, or between types of different signedness, are always explicit and require a cast.
 This is because narrower types cannot store all the values of wider types, and because a signed negative integer would convert to an unsigned positive integer and vice versa.

 Casting to a narrower type removes the top bytes of the value.
 For example, a cast from `long` (8 bytes) to `short` (2 bytes) would store only the lowest two bytes in the resulting `short`.

-The conversion from float to double is implicit, as every float can be represented as a double.
-The reverse conversion, however, is explicit, as doubles have values that are either out of range (resulting in +/-Infinity), or too precise (resulting in the nearest float) for floats.
+The conversion from `float` to `double` is implicit, as every float can be represented as a double.
+The reverse conversion, however, is explicit, as doubles have values that are either out of range (resulting in `+/-Infinity`), or too precise (resulting in the nearest float) for floats.

 Conversions from integer types to float or double is explicit, as some integers cannot be accurately represnted as a float or double.
 For example, 8,388,603 is the last odd integer that can be stored in a float.